dart-lang/test/README.md

 Packages using the `barback` transformer system may need to test code that's created or modified using transformers.
-The test runner handles this using the `--pub-serve` option, which tells it to load the test code from a `pub serve` instance rather than from the filesystem. **This feature is only supported on Dart `1.9.2` and higher.**
+The test runner handles this using the `--pub-serve` option, which tells it to load the test code from a `pub serve` instance rather than from the filesystem.

 Before using the `--pub-serve` option, add the `test/pub_serve` transformer to your `pubspec.yaml`.
 This transformer adds the necessary bootstrapping code that